-- Transaction B can prevent transaction A from finding the parent row (thereby preventing A from inserting the child rows) by reversing the order of its processing steps.
+- Transaction A can use a SELECT FOR UPDATE statement to query and lock the parent row, thereby preventing transaction B from deleting it. - Transaction B can prevent transaction A from finding the parent row (thereby preventing A from inserting the child rows) by reversing the order of its processing steps.
 That is, transaction B can: - 1.
-Delete the parent row. - 2.
-Query the child table. - 3.
-If the deleted parent row has child rows in the child table, then roll back the deletion of the parent row.
+Delete the parent row. - Query the child table.

+3. If the deleted parent row has child rows in the child table, then roll back the deletion of the parent row.